philware76/Cerberus/Cerberus/README.md

 5. Tests remain unchanged – they still list only the abstract required types.
 The resolver implicitly ensures the parent appears and is ready before the child is selected.

 Why this approach over priorities:
-- Declarative: dependencies are part of the plugin’s self‑description (`REQUIRED_PARENTS`).
+- Declarative: dependencies are part of the plugin’s self‑description (`REQUIRED_PARENT`).
 - Deterministic initialisation ordering is derived naturally (parents first) without manual priority tuning.
 - Extensible: future multi‑parent support can evolve inside the resolver without changing plugin call sites.